Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Related works

 However, a standard AE performs a deterministic mapping from the input data to its reconstruction, implying a lack in modeling data variability in latent representations \cite{an2015variational}.
-This aspect involves several weaknesses in using an AE for anomaly detection tasks rather than a VAE, whom probabilistic encoder models the distribution parameters of the latent variables rather than the latent variables theirselves \cite{an2015variational}, thus capturing more data variability and resulting in a more \textit{homogeneous} latent space than a standard AE.
-In \cite{zhou2021vae}, a general anomaly detection method based on VAE and Support Vector Data Description (SVDD) \cite{tax2004support} is proposed where the SVDD decision boundary is simultaneously learnt with the latent representations of data and fitted on them, in order to avoid the \textit{hypersphere collapse}, i.e. the mapping of all data to a single point in latent space \cite{ruff2018deep}.
-Ma et al. in \cite{ma2020structural} proposed a VAE-based method based on time-domain data to detect structural damages on SHM field.
-The proposed method leverages on latent representation produced by the VAE's encoder to generate a time-series of damages indexes during the testing step in order to clearly display a sudden change at the position of damage.
-In \cite{yuan2021unsupervised}, a method based on a convolutional VAE as feature extractor to perform anomaly detection using OC-SVM and Elliptic Envelope \cite{rousseeuw1999fast} on latent representations is proposed.
-In \cite{khurjekar2022closing}, the authors proposed a damage detection method based on a VAE ensemble to compute damage statistics on Evidence Variational Lower Bound (ELBO) values in order to classify each input as damaged or not using a user-defined decision rule based on fixed threshold value.
-In \cite{zhang2022unsupervised}, a method based on convolutional VAE is proposed to detect tunnel damages from vibration data processed using Wavelet Packet Decomposition (WPD) \cite{akansu2010wavelet} in order to produce a damage index that, according to a fixed threshold value, is used to classify the input data as damaged or not.
+This aspect involves several weaknesses in using an AE for anomaly detection tasks rather than a VAE, {whose} probabilistic encoder models the distribution parameters of the latent variables rather than the latent variables {themselves} \cite{an2015variational}, thus capturing more data variability and resulting in a more \textit{homogeneous} latent space than a standard AE.
+The authors of \cite{zhou2021vae} propose a novel anomaly detection approach that utilizes a combination of VAE and Support Vector Data Description (SVDD) \cite{tax2004support}.
+In this approach, the SVDD decision boundary is learned simultaneously with the latent representations of data and fitted on them.
+This is done to prevent the problem of \textit{hypersphere collapse}, which occurs when all the data points are mapped to a single point in the latent space \cite{ruff2018deep}.
+Ma et al. presented a method based on VAEs in \cite{ma2020structural} to detect structural damages in the time-domain for SHM applications.
+The approach utilizes the latent representation obtained from the VAE's encoder to generate a time series of damage indexes during testing, which allows for the clear visualization of sudden changes in damage location.
+A method proposed in \cite{yuan2021unsupervised} employs a Convolutional VAE to extract features and performs anomaly detection using OC-SVM and Elliptic Envelope \cite{rousseeuw1999fast} on the learned latent representations.
+The authors of \cite{khurjekar2022closing} proposed a damage detection approach that utilizes a VAE ensemble to calculate damage statistics based on Evidence Variational Lower Bound (ELBO) values.
+The ELBO values are then used to classify each input as damaged or undamaged using a decision rule defined by the user as a fixed threshold value.
+The authors of \cite{zhang2022unsupervised} {proposed} an unsupervised method for detecting tunnel damages from vibration data.
+The method uses a Convolutional VAE as a feature extractor and Wavelet Packet Decomposition (WPD) \cite{akansu2010wavelet} to process the data and produce a damage index.
+The damage index is then compared to a fixed threshold value to classify the input data as damaged or undamaged. {In \cite{yan2023deep} the authors proposed the Deep Order-Wavelet Convolutional Variational Autoencoder (DOWCVAE), a novel method for the identification of faults under fluctuating speed conditions.} {Xu et al. in \cite{xu2023unsupervised} proposed a method based on VAE and GAN to assess the conditions of cable-stayed bridges.} {Yan et al. in \cite{yan2021deep} presented DRVAE, a novel DL model based on VAE for fault diagnosis of rotor–bearing system.}